Our knowledge of orthopaedics. Your best health.

 Biceps Tendinitis

-Biceps tendinitis is an inflammation or irritation of the upper biceps tendon.
-Also called the long head of the biceps tendon, this strong, cord-like structure connects the biceps muscle to the bone in the shoulder socket.
+Biceps tendinitis is an inflammation or irritation of the upper portion of the biceps tendon, also called the long head of the biceps tendon.
+The biceps tendon is a strong, cord-like structure that connects the biceps muscle to the shoulder socket.

-Pain in the front of the shoulder and weakness are common symptoms of biceps tendinitis.
-They can often be relieved with rest and medication.
-In severe cases, you may need surgery to repair the tendon.
+Common symptoms of biceps tendinitis include pain in the front of the shoulder and weakness with movement of the shoulder.
+This can often be relieved with rest and medication.
+In severe cases, you may need surgery.

 Anatomy